“All of a sudden, I was like, ‘Well, hello, ladies, where have you been all my life?’”– Gennev customer who got a midlife boost to her bra size

 Many women lose breast tissue, resulting in a wider space between.
 Some women gain breast tissue, going up as much as a cup size, which is often – but not always – a result of overall weight gain.
 Breast enlargement is menopause is less common than its opposite, but it does occur.

-As hormone levels fluctuate, breasts can be painful and sensitive like during your monthly cycle, only it may happen more erratically and last longer.
+It's important to watch your hormonal secretions (we recommend you don't use a hormone levels chart).
+As hormone levels fluctuate, breasts can be sore and sensitive like during your monthly cycle, only it may happen more erratically and last longer.
 Fortunately, this change often disappears when hormone levels settle after menopause.

 There’s not much you can do about normal changes to breast size and shape due to aging, short of undergoing cosmetic surgery.
 However, for comfort and self-confidence, there is one big change you might want to make: